Art

 Curriculum end points

 The impact of this art and design curriculum is that children will critique their own and other’s artwork by asking open and closed questions.
 They will become reflective of their own work and discuss how to improve their artwork next time.
 Children will understand that art is made by a variety of people in a variety of ways.
 They will know that they are all artists.
-Each Key Stage Phase (Year 1 & 2, Year 3 &4 and Year 5 & 6) is given a set of skills that they need to have covered by the end of their phase.
+Each year group is given a set of skills that they need to have covered by the end of the year.
 Some skills are taught exclusively to one year in the phase and others are revisited at a deeper level.
-The skills taught are influenced by Lancashire Grid for Learning’s Progression in Art and Design Skills guidance.
+The skills taught have been developed in consultation with art and design advisors

-Children are assessed against the skills taken from Lancashire Grid for Learning and the National Curriculum before being recorded on the school’s assessment tracker.
+Children are assessed against the skills taken from our bespoke art and design scheme of work and the National Curriculum before being recorded on the school’s assessment tracker.
 Children in Key Stage 1 and 2 complete a termly evaluation where they self and peer evaluate their work.
 They then answer questions about their artwork such as which skill was the most challenging, how would they improve their work next time etc. Final pieces of artwork are kept at school along with the evaluations as evidence.
-In EYFS, children’s art skills are assessed in line with Development Matters broad phases of development and Early Learning Goals (soon to be replaced by Development Matters 2021).
-This is recorded on Tapestry and in the school’s data tracking system.
+In EYFS, children’s art skills are assessed in line with Development Matters and the Early Years Framework.
+This is recorded in individual learning journeys and in the school’s data tracking system.
 The children’s learning journey in art and design is reported formally to parents at the end of each academic year.
 The progress of each child will be tracked throughout their time at Didsbury CE Primary.

 Curriculum planning and sequencing